 |SAT/ACT scores must be received by||March 1|

-The student-faculty ratio at Lycoming College is 14:1, and the school has 64.7 percent of its classes with fewer than 20 students.
-The most popular majors at Lycoming College include: Business, Management, Marketing, and Related Support Services; Psychology; Social Sciences; Biological and Biomedical Sciences; and History.
-The average freshman retention rate, an indicator of student satisfaction, is 80.0 percent.
+The student-faculty ratio at Lycoming College is 14:1, and the school has 59.5 percent of its classes with fewer than 20 students.
+The most popular majors at Lycoming College include: Business, Management, Marketing, and Related Support Services; Social Sciences; Psychology; Visual and Performing Arts; and Biological and Biomedical Sciences.
+The average freshman retention rate, an indicator of student satisfaction, is 80.5 percent.

 |Student gender distribution|

 |Undergraduate men who are members of a fraternity|

 |Undergraduate women who are members of a sorority|

 Lycoming College offers a number of student services including nonremedial tutoring, placement service, health service, and health insurance.
 Lycoming College also offers campus safety and security services like 24-hour foot and vehicle patrols, late night transport/escort service, 24-hour emergency telephones, lighted pathways/sidewalks, student patrols, and controlled dormitory access (key, security card, etc).
 Of the students at Lycoming College, 70 percent have cars on campus.
 Alcohol is permitted for students of legal age at Lycoming College.